colorKeysPrinting/ColorKeysPrinting/README.md

 If you have multiple applications you can run them one at a time with the application name:

-  `yarn hot hello_world`
+  `yarn hot sibi`

 then `visit http://localhost:8080`

-# Using the React Client Starter App
+# Using the SIBI App
 -----------------------
 The starter app is setup to serve multiple isolated client applications each with their own package.json.
-You will find an example "hello world" application in client/apps/hello_world Modify html and js files in that directory to build your application or copy paste that directory to build additional applications.
+You will find an example "hello world" application in client/apps/sibi Modify html and js files in that directory to build your application or copy paste that directory to build additional applications.
 The build process will automatically add a new webpack entry point for each folder in that directory.